webdev03/scratchinfo/README.md

 # scratchinfo
-An epic scratch stats website powered by SvelteKit.
+An epic scratch stats website powered by SvelteKit and Vercel.

 ## Developing
 Install the node dependencies through whatever package manager you like.